Anh26535D/News-Website/README.md

-# News website with Kafka for behaviour tracking
+# News Website Behaviour Tracking and GKE deployment

 This project combines a Flask backend, Node.js frontend, Kafka messaging system, and MongoDB database to create a comprehensive news website.
 The use of Kafka allows for efficient behavior tracking, ensuring a seamless experience for both users and administrators.